ukarroum/ykarroum-blog/blog/_posts/2020-11-07-subprocess.md

 As you can see altough it works, example 2 is clearly not what the user would expect.

-You can also start to see that some code parts depends on the target plateforme (windows / POSIX), for the rest of this article, i ll on the focus part.
+You can also start to see that some code parts depends on the target plateforme (windows / POSIX), for the rest of this article, I'll on the focus part.

 {% highlight python %}
 (p2cread, p2cwrite,
 c2pread, c2pwrite,
 errread, errwrite) = self._get_handles(stdin, stdout, stderr)
 {% endhighlight %}

-next we get the filedecriptors related to the optional arguments stdin/stdout/stderr.
+next we get the _file decriptors_ related to the optional arguments stdin/stdout/stderr.

-A file descriptor is an abstraction managed by the process, each filedescriptor points to a row in a system wide table called _Open file table_.
+A file descriptor is an abstraction managed by the process, each file descriptor points to an entry in a system wide table called _Open file table_.

-in python you can do :
+In python you can do :

 {% highlight python %}
 open("my file").fileno()
 {% endhighlight %}

-this will return the file descriptor.
+This will return the file descriptor.

-based on the comments and common sense it looks like, we will not always need 6 file descriptors, but only if we choose to communicate with the child process (which is not our case for our example).
+Based on the comments and common sense it looks like, we will not always need 6 file descriptors, but only if we choose to communicate with the child process (which is not our case for our example).

 In our example it looks like : `c2pwrite` will be the fd of the output of our script (1 if stdout) and `p2cread` the fd of the input of our script (0 if stdin).